-How To Prepare Your House for the Market
+Key Items When Preparing Your House for the Market

 To get top dollar for your home, it will need to be in tip-top shape.
 There are small and easy things you can do to impress buyers.
 Follow these tricks of the trade for getting your home ready to sell, but look out, you may end up selling it for more money and faster than you expected.